 This leads me at this point to ask the question to the children and young people here this morning, whether you look out for your father's greatest interests if he is a godly man?
 Nothing is so great and so good a thing, personally to your earthly father, as to know that this will be your constant and fixed attitude.
-It is not only because you are submissive to his authority and you do what he asks when he asks you to do, but it is because you are trying to please him by looking out to see how you can affirm and support and encourage the things that are dearest to his heart.
+It is not only because you are submissive to his authority, and you do what he asks when he asks you to do it, but it is more that you are trying to please him by looking out to see how you can affirm and support and encourage the things that are dearest to his heart.

 The things that are the dearest to the heart of a godly man are seeing his children wanting to do what is good and right and true, and their being loving helpers to their parents and others.
 They want to know Christ and to walk with Christ.
 In 3rd John, verse 4, the apostle John says, "I have no greater joy than to hear that my children walk in the truth."
 Jacob loved Joseph more than all of his children because he was this way.
 But it was God who caused Joseph to be singled out by his father's love.
-When you become a Christian it is because you have been singled out by the Father's love, who loves you for Jesus' sake, for the sake of His perfect obedience and His willingness to suffer on your behalf.
+When you become a Christian it is because you have been singled out by the Father's love, the 1st Person of the Divine Trinity, who loves you for Jesus' sake, for the sake of His perfect obedience and His willingness to suffer on your behalf.

-And if Joseph was going to be singled out by his father's love, and distinguished for his good behavior, then it was also something which caused his brothers to hate him.
+And so, if Joseph was going to be singled out by his father's love, and distinguished for his good behavior, then it was also something which caused his brothers to hate him.
 "But when his brothers saw that their father loved him more than all his brothers, they hated him and could not speak peaceably to him."
 Let me apply this spiritually to you as Christians.
 When you become a Christian by faith in the Lord Jesus Christ, you are going to be hated at times by those who do not know Christ.
-Part of that hatred is due to the idea that they have that God loves you more than He loves them; that God is a God who shows partiality by choosing to save some and not saving others.
-But gently let them know that no one will be excluded from the love of God which is in Christ Jesus.
-They exclude themselves by their own hatred of God's way of salvation if they will not believe.
+Part of that hatred is due to the idea that they have, that God loves you more than He loves them; that God is a God who shows partiality by choosing to save some and not saving others.

+But you can let them know, that no one will be excluded from the love of God which is in Christ Jesus.
+They will exclude themselves, by their own hatred of God's way of salvation if they will not believe.
 God is not a God who shows partiality.
-The one who "fears God and works righteousness is accepted by Him."
-Every man is unworthy of the love and the salvation of Jesus Christ, even such a good man as Joseph.
+The one who "fears God and works righteousness, is accepted by Him".
+All men are unworthy of the love and the salvation of God through our Lord Jesus Christ, even such a good man as Joseph.
 And all of the goodness and righteousness that we see in Joseph was the result of the grace of Christ at work in Him.
-Come to Jesus today and you will find such grace.
+Come to Christ today and you will find such amazing grace.

-Then 2ndly- It was God who gave Joseph great dreams which told him of His future greatness.
-(Verses 5-8)
+2nd - It was God who gave Joseph great dreams which told him of His future greatness. (verses 5-8)